Toddler Program Overview

 Psycho-Sensory-Motor Manipulatives:

-These materials help develop eye-hand coordination and practice with different finger grasps.
-Through the use of Montessori manipulatives, toddlers also develop visual, tactile and stereognostic senses.
+These materials develop eye-hand coordination and a variety of finger grasps.
+Through the use of manipulatives, toddlers refine their visual, tactile, and stereognostic senses.

 Language: